DoctorKhan/The-Social-Game-Book/src/00_introduction/001_quick_start_guide.md

 **Week 3**: You may realize how isolated you've become.
 This recognition is the beginning of reconnection.

-**Week 4**: You might start seeing the Engine vs. Family distinction everywhere.
+**Week 4**: You might start seeing the Machine vs. Kin distinction everywhere.
 This is your awakening to the social game.

 ## The Most Important Instruction